maestrano/maestrano-rails/README.md

 ```

 The generator will install an initializer which describes ALL Maestrano's configuration options.
 You will need to take a look at it as this is where you set your API key.
-The generator also generates a SamlController for Single Sign-On that you will need to customize (see below) as well as the required routes.
+The generator also generates a SamlController for single sign-on that you will need to customize (see below) as well as the required routes.

 When you are done, you can start maestrano-izing your user and group model using the generators.